luvmex/Sketch-Guides/README.md

 ##Contact me
 * Email <celynxie@gmail.com>

-Feel free to contact me,for suggestions or any critique.
+Feel free to contact me for any suggestions or critique.